mainkoon81/Study-09-MachineLearning-C/README.md

 <img src="https://user-images.githubusercontent.com/31917400/41435452-c25ebfae-7016-11e8-808c-8e740d608806.jpg" />

 ### Neural Network(Multi-Layer Perceptrons) Architecture
- - How to Combine two linear models into a non-linear model:
-   - Each linear model is a whole probability space, which means for every points, it gives us the probability of the point being 'positive'.
+**How to Combine two linear models into a non-linear model?**: Each linear model is a whole probability space, which means for every points, it gives us the probability of the point being 'positive'.
 And we have two linear models, thus we get two probability values.
  - Example01: We add up two probabilities, then pass into the Sigmoid function, which gives us the final probability value!
  - Example02: But what if we need to weight this sum?
    - We take a linear combination of the two linear models(thinking of the **new line** of between the two models)
 <img src="https://user-images.githubusercontent.com/31917400/41471198-de1cd444-70aa-11e8-9908-cabaf9373110.jpg" />

  - Deep Neural Network(More complex network and multiple layers):